 About game

-Game meat is good for you, its ethically produced, and its truly seasonal.
-It is also superbly versatile and rich in flavour.
+Game meat is good for you, it’s truly seasonal, superbly versatile and rich in flavour.

 From a health-giving perspective, venison is an excellent source of Omega-3 fatty acids and contains half the saturated fat of beef.
 It’s also lower in calories, cholesterol, salt, and higher in protein.